UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 ### OAuth2 login button on the portal homepage

 So that the authentication process for logging in via an external identity provider can be initiated from Intrexx, a request needs to be made to an Intrexx servlet that is informed by a query string parameter as to which provider should be used for the login (multiple providers can be defined in the om.cfg).
-For testing purposes, the simplest way to do this is to add a login button to the portal login page (or another portal page).
-Open the file `\org\portal\internal\system\vm\html\login\logincore.vm` and insert the following line beneath the login form:
+For testing purposes, the simplest way to do this is to add a login button to an Intrexx portal page:

 ```html
 <input class="Button_Standard" type="Button" onclick="location.href='?urn:schemas-unitedplanet-de:ixservlet:name=oAuth2LoginIxServlet&oauthProvider=azuread';" value="Login with Azure AD">